svdgraaf/py-adyen/README.md

 print a.get_action()        # action url for the form print a.get_redirect_url()  # useable for redirecting (uses GET args)
 ```

+## TODO
+Lots!
+Especially in the API section (only recurring payments are directly supported for now).
+Help out, make a pull request :)

 *****
 ## Acknowledgement